Russia says it is expelling eight Greek diplomats | Law-Order

 Russia says it is expelling eight Greek diplomats

+Russia declared eight Greek diplomats unwelcome and gave them eight days to leave the country, the Russian foreign ministry said on Monday.
+Greece in April asked 12 Russian diplomats to leave the country as a reaction to the war in Ukraine and send defence supplies to Kyiv.

-Russia declared eight Greek diplomats "personae non gratae" and gave them eight days to leave the country, the Russian foreign ministry said on Monday.
+Russia declared eight Greek diplomats unwelcome and gave them eight days to leave the country, the Russian foreign ministry said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)